Somalis, Shelbyville and Severe Culture Shock

 The health department spokesman also told us that ‘nothing like TB or other diseases can be spread through casual exposure and that the public would be at a very low risk even if someone was infected.’

 Jerry Gordon: Because Somalis come from both a strong tribal and Muslim background, they practice female genital mutilation (FGM).
-Have you found any evidence of such practices, barred by US law, in the Shelbyville community?
+Have you found any evidence of such practices, barred by

 Brian Mosely: This has been another frequent question asked by many our readers and one we did not address in our series.
 Frankly, it’s a topic not discussed in small town, family oriented newspapers like the Shelbyville Times-Gazette.
 There has been no evidence of it that has been reported to us; however, given the fact that 98 percent of Somalis do practice it, I find it highly unlikely that they have abandoned this hideous cultural tradition.